Who can join the Writers Guild?

 If you are ineligible to join the Writers Guild because you are not employed by a signatory company, but your field of work falls within one of the Guild’s jurisdictional areas, there are still ways in which the Guild may be able to support you and your work through the Guild’s Caucuses and Organizing work.

 As is the case with the two types of Guild Contracts, whether Caucuses or Organizing is the most appropriate avenue for a given writer depends on their field of work:

-As a general rule, those who work in fields that fall under the jurisdiction of a freelance contract or the Minimum Basic Agreement (MBA) should pursue engagement with the relevant Guild Caucus, whereas those whose work would fall under the jurisdiction of a staff news contract or collective bargaining agreement should contact the Organizing department.
+As a general rule, those who work in fields that fall under the jurisdiction of a Film/TV/Streaming contract or the Minimum Basic Agreement (MBA) should pursue engagement with the relevant Guild Caucus, whereas those whose work would fall under the jurisdiction of a Broadcast/Cable/Streaming News or Online Media contract or collective bargaining agreement should contact the Organizing department.